Turn it Teal

 1. Have a building, bridge or monument in your area that you have seen lit up?
 If you can get us that information then we can look into it and see if it can be done.
 We don’t know who to contact or all of the potential buildings in a city so local eyes and ears that can help direct us is amazing.

 2. Reach out to a building directly, if you know a building manager or find an online application.
 Fill out the application and you can follow it up with a letter to the building manager.
-Here is one that has worked well for us in the past (feel free to adapt it).

 3. Have any questions or need assistance feel free to contact me: Stephanie Lowe, at email@example.com